delta750/coreui/src/cui/docs/src/components/tutorial.md

 <!-- Template end omitted -->
 ```

-By default we created a very simple module and because we didnt not declare it in any special why, the module was prebuilt and shipped inside of Core UI main.js.
-So in order to use this module we simply need to wait for the document to be ready and then we just need to call it.
-To test your plugin, open a terminal or command prompt window that has access to nodejs.
-Then simple travel to the project folder root and enter the command `grunt dev`.
-Once the terminal returns the status of `Waiting...` Simply go check you [test page](http://localhost:8888/dist/tests/helloWolrd/).
+Since we are using requireJS we will need build our in page script to match the syntax preferred by requireJS.
+In order to test our component, we all need to call it and we want to only execute it once we know the page is ready.
+To meet these dependancy requirements we simple need to list `helloWorld` and `domReady!`.
+The name of our component has defaulted to the name of our component directory since we didnt specify a specific name.
+The `domReady!` functionality is a requireJS plugin that has been prebaked into Core UI from the start and is the recommended method for waiting for the page to be ready before executing code.
+You may have notices, we didnt list jQuery specifically.
+This is because jQuery is already a dependancy of the `helloWorld` component and requireJS will make sure its include for us before executing any of the code below.

+Now that you have all of these im place, it a great time to test your newely create component.
+To do this in a node command prompt or terminal, move to the project directory and execute the command `grunt dev`.
+This will actively build your project and start a test web server.
+Once you see the `Waiting ... ` in the command propmt, simple visit your new test server in any browser at [http://localhost:8888/dist/test/helloWorld](http://localhost:8888/dist/test/helloWorld).
 You should see something similar to the image below.

 ![Finished hello world component page](/docs/_includes/images/hello-world-done.png "Finished hello world component page")